-The connector retrieves a sample of recent tweets (from approximately the last seven days) that match a query.
-Older tweets cannot be retrieved because of limitations imposed by the Twitter API.
+The connector retrieves tweets that match a query.
+Twitter allows you to search tweets that were published in the last seven days, unless you configure the connector to use a different endpoint that permits you to search further into the past (such as the Twitter V1 Premium Search API).
 In this mode, the synchronize action finishes when all of the requested tweets have been ingested.